Hunaric/housing-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Commands

+When click on Ctrl+Z, enter this command to see port 4200: `lsof -i :4200` and then, execute `kill -9 <PID>` to kill all device using that port